kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 Resolving the imports in a model triggers the importer to go searching for all of the information required by this model's imports, even through multiple generations of import layers.
 It also instantiates each of those requirements into its own library.
-You could use the :code:`Model::hasUnresolvedImports()` function to test whether the operation was successful or not; expecting it to be true before resolution, and false afterwards.
+You could use the model's :code:`hasUnresolvedImports` function to test whether the operation was successful or not; expecting it to be true before resolution, and false afterwards.

 .. container:: dothis